Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 - A competent, trained clinician who has expertise in CBT is available, or the person is prepared to use internet CBT (iCBT).

 - There is a medical contraindication to taking medications.

 - The depressed person prefers CBT or iCBT.

-For some people, antidepressant medication will be the first line of treatment for the elimination of severely depressed mood.
-It would be unadvisable to manage very severe depression without a trial of medication.
-For mild to moderate depression, antidepressant medications are not often recommended as a first line treatment.
+For some people, antidepressant medication will be the first line of treatment for the elimination of severe depression, however it would be unadvisable to manage very severe depression without a trial of medication.
+For mild to moderate depression, antidepressant medications are not often recommended as a first line of treatment.